DiSkyOrg/Documentation/docs/docs/effects.md

 Retrieve last X messages from a specific message channel.
 You can retrieve up to 100 last messages, others will be ignored.

-Don't forget to use 'purge' effect to delete a lot of messages the most enhanced way ever.
+!!! warning "If you plan on deleting the messages, use the [`purge`](#purge-messages) effect instead of deleting each message one by one!"

 === "Examples"

     ```applescript